survivejs/webpack-book/manuscript/techniques/04_testing.md

 Testing is a vital part of development.
 Even though techniques, such as linting, can help to spot and solve issues, they have their limitations.
 Testing can be applied against the code and an application on many different levels.

-You might **unit test** specific piece of code, or you might look at the application from the user's point of view through **acceptance testing**. **Integration testing** fits between these ends of the spectrum and is concerned about how separate units of code operate together.
+You might **unit test** specific piece of code, or you might look at the application from the user’s point of view through **acceptance testing**. **Integration testing** fits between these ends of the spectrum and is concerned about how separate units of code operate together.

 You can find a lot of testing tools for JavaScript.
 The most popular options work with webpack after you configure it right.
 Even though test runners work without webpack, running them allows you to process code the test runners might not understand while having control over the way modules are resolved.
-You can also use webpack's watch mode instead of relying on one provided by a test runner.
+You can also use webpack’s watch mode instead of relying on one provided by a test runner.

 ## Mocha